goatslacker/alt/docs/async.md

 ### interceptResponse(response, action, args)

 This function overrides the value passed to the action.
-Response is the value returned from the promise in `remote`, action is the action to be called, args are the arguments (as an array) passed to the data source method.
+Response is the value returned from the promise in `remote` or `local` and null in the case of loading action, action is the action to be called, args are the arguments (as an array) passed to the data source method.

 ```js
 interceptResponse(data, action, args) {